WebOrigami/docs/src/content/framework/tutorial.md

 product.html = product.ori():
 ```

-You don't need to include the `.js` extension to invoke a JavaScript function, but you _do_ need to include the `.ori` extension to invoke a template as a function.
+When invoking a JavaScript functio, you don't need to include the `.js` extension — but you _do_ need to include the `.ori` extension to invoke a template as a function.

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, update your `index.html` formula to invoke your `index.ori` template as a function.